Back to Blog

 The Bank Secrecy Act of 1970 (BSA) requires financial institutions to assist U.S. government agencies in the detection and prevention of money laundering.
 Compliance with the BSA includes financial institutions maintaining a Customer Identification Program to prove that the identities of new customers have been verified at account opening.

-The current requirements for CIP were codified into law with the landmark signing of the USA Patriot Act in 2001 requiring banks, savings associations, credit unions and certain non-federally regulated banks to have a CIP appropriate to their size and business.
+The current requirements for CIP were codified into law with the landmark signing of the USA PATRIOT Act in 2001 requiring banks, savings associations, credit unions and certain non-federally regulated banks to have a CIP appropriate to their size and business.
 Managing an effective CIP also continues to be an important aspect of complying with the original provisions of the BSA.
 The CIP rule requires a bank to verify the identity of each “customer” where a customer is generally defined as “a person that opens a new account” and must enable it “to form a reasonable belief that it knows the true identity of each customer.”

 The main components of a CIP include: